 Two people engage in conversation, one holding a phone and the other a glass.
 Green plants are in the background.

 People still share.
-They just do it “manually” (and analytics often calls it something else)
+They just do it “manually” and analytics often labels it differently

 When social sharing buttons can still be worth keeping